apache/mesos/docs/windows.md

 1. Install the latest [Visual Studio 2017](https://www.visualstudio.com/downloads/):
    The "Community" edition is sufficient (and free).
-   During installation, you install either the "Desktop development with C++" workload or choose the following "Individual components":
+   During installation, choose the "Desktop development with C++" workload.
-    * VC++ 2017 v141 toolset
-    * Windows 10 SDK (10.0.15036.0, currently) for Desktop C++
-    * Windows Universal CRT SDK
-    * Windows Universal C Runtime
-    * C++ profiling tools (optional, for profiling)
-    * Visual Studio C++ core features (optional, for IDE)

 2. Install [CMake 3.8.0](https://cmake.org/download/) or later.
    During installation, choose to "Add CMake to the system PATH for all users".